 This would allow for passive traffic…and passive income.

-But you can also share your Skillshare referral link in the same methods that are stipulated here for online ESL teaching referrals.
+But you can also share your Skillshare referral link through social media.

 More referrals equals more royalties for minutes watched of your course.